Seurasaari Open-Air Museum

 Seurasaari is both an island and a district in Helsinki, located just a few kilometres west from the city centre (it takes just a few minutes by bus).
 The beautiful green wooded island with rocks, hills, wetlands and herb-rich forests, has become a quite beloved outdoor recreation area and open-air museum receiving tens of thousands of visitors a year attracted by its rural, peaceful outdoor atmosphere.

 The Seurasaari Open-Air Museum provides an insight into Finnish housing in days gone by and folk tradition.
 Guides in national costumes lead visitors back to the cottages and salons of former times during the summer season.
-The visitors can enjoy as well craft demonstrations, concerts, and Midsummer festivities.
+The visitors can enjoy craft demonstrations, concerts, and Midsummer festivities as well.

 Info & Contact